hatedabamboo/notes.hatedabamboo.me/docs/posts/checking-iam-policy-length-using-terraform.md

 }
 ```

-Which may be totally fine, based on your needs.
+Which may be totally fine based on your needs.
 This policy, however, is not very close to the Well-Architected Framework's "least privilege" design principle[^1].
-Keeping up with the tone of WAF, the policy should be narrowed to only necessary actions on necessary resources, e.g.:
+Keeping with the tone of WAF, the policy should be narrowed to only necessary actions on necessary resources, e.g.:

 ```json
 {